CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 If stuff isn't working:

+* Don't use the IDE integration like `genIdeaRuns` yet.
+It's broken.
+Just use the `runClient` Gradle task for launching purposes.
 * Run with `--info --stacktrace` for much more detailed log output
 * Try dumping the cache: run with `--refresh-dependencies` (to enable the global refresh-dependencies mode) or `-Pvoldeloom.refreshDependencies` (to refresh only Voldeloom artifacts)
 * Investigate some of the file paths written to the log; see if there's any weird things like corrupt or empty files.